 SfE BES 2017 Working with the media session: Together with our science journalist, Society members Giles Yeo and Helen Simpson introduced us to the benefits of engaging with the media, what journalists need from specialists and top tips for getting key messages across effectively.

 Other recommended training

 VoYS Standing up for Science media workshop

 A free workshop aimed at early career researchers (PhD students, post-doctoral fellows or equivalents) that combines discussion about science-related controversies in media reporting with practical guidance and tips on how to deal with the media.
-23 February 2018, The Black Box, Belfast.
+13 April 2018, University of Manchester.
 Find out more

 SMC Introduction to the News Media

-A free, half day session for fertility and reproductive health experts, that offers a beginner’s guide to the media, giving an insight into what makes a story and what drives the news agenda.
+A free, half day session for scientists, that offers a beginner’s guide to the media, giving an insight into what makes a story and what drives the news agenda.
 Attendees will also hear from press officers and scientists who have worked with the media and lived to tell the tale.
 12 June 2018, 1-5pm, University of Bristol.
 Find out more

 Media Fellowship programme